janecher/tap-room-redux/README.md

 - User is able to click on a product to see its detail page.
 - User can see how many pints are left in a keg (full keg has 124 pints).
 - User is able to click a button "Sell" on product detail page (to decrease the number of pints left by 1).
 Pints should not be able to go below 0.
-- Message "Almost Empty" appears on product detail page if keg has less than 10 pints, and "Out of Stock" once it's empty.
 - User is able to click a button "Restock" on product detail page (to increase the number of pints to the full keg = 124 pints).
 - User can edit a products's properties (EditDrinkForm component).
-- User is able to delete a produst.
+- User is able to delete a product.

 ## Known Bugs